EnterpriseDB/repmgr/README.md

 This will clone the PostgreSQL data directory files from the master using PostgreSQL's pg_basebackup utility.
 A `recovery.conf` file containing the correct parameters to start streaming from the master server will be created automatically, and unless otherwise the `postgresql.conf` and `pg_hba.conf` files will be copied.

-Make any adjustments to the configuration files now, then start the standby server.
+Make any adjustments to the PostgreSQL configuration files now, then start the standby server.

 *NOTE*: `repmgr standby clone` does not require `repmgr.conf`, however we recommend providing this as `repmgr` will set the `application_name` parameter